 Finals will be run in single-sided hierarchal format.
 The top four placed drivers from each final will be promoted up to the next one and fill positions 11, 12, 13 and 14 respectively meaning a total of 14 drivers per final.
 Each final will run for 15 minutes.
 A minimum of 5 cars are required to constitute a final, if less than 5 are available the entrants should be promoted to the next final up in order to save time.
 Promoted drivers may be REQUIRED to provide replacement marshals who must be BRCA members.
-These replacements must checkin at race control before the next race.

-The results of the meeting will be used to allocate Championship points to every competitor.

-There will be no frequency clearance for finals.
-Where a frequency clash occurs, the lower gualifier will be requested to change.
+These replacements must check- in at race control before the next race.
+The results of the meeting will be used to allocate Championship points to every competitor There will be no frequency clearance for finals.
+Where a frequency clash occurs, the lower qualifier will be requested to change.
 The interval between finals will usually be 3 minutes unless otherwise announced.
-As in qualifying, the next group may not utilise the rostrum or pit area until it has been vacated by the previous finalists.
+As in qualifying the pert group may not utilize the qualifying, the next group may not utilise the rostrum or pit area until it has been vacated by the previous finalists.